 And it has absolutely nothing to do with this pencil.
 I indicate in The Catalogue that a second Straka patent, number 1,693,579, is closer:

 So where, if not from Charles Keeran’s Autopoint, would Wahl Eversharp have claimed patent rights to a removable-nose pencil?
 Well, there were a couple other patents issued that same day to Wahl employees: this one was issued on November 27, 1928 to none other than John C. Wahl himself, who received patent number 1,693,580 on an application he filed on April 12, 1924:

 But the closest patent I could find was the third Straka patent issued on that date, number 1,693,577.
 Straka waited longer for this one than any of his other patents, having applied for this one on September 25, 1920:

-You have to look at this one closely to see it, but there at the tip is a removable nose that simply butts up against the end of the barrel:
+You have to look at this one closely to see it, but there at the tip is a removable nose that simply butt up against the end of the barrel.

 I think this is the patent under which these pencils were made, and the number stamped on the ends of these barrels – 1,693,578 -- is a typo, and the number that should have been stamped on them should have been 1,693,577.

 That may solve a riddle, but it doesn’t solve the most interesting riddle.
 Sure, it’s great to finally understand which patent actually applies to this pencil, but this answers other questions concerning why they were made.